Trial Extension Email Offers: When and How to Use Them

 For most companies, conditional extensions are the better starting point.
 They're simpler to implement and create natural conversations that lead to conversions.

-Trial Extension Email Template
+Trial Extension Email Templates

 Here's a template for a trial extension offer sent 2-3 days before expiration: